jvkloc/sonic_move/README.md

 Python wheel files for Linux and Windows with installation instructions are in the `wheels` folder.

 Sonic Move: https://uefconnect.uef.fi/en/group/sonic-move-creative-and-expressive-sonification-of-human-movement/

-Dance Theatre Minimi and Biodata Sonate: https://minimi.fi/
+\nDance Theatre Minimi and Biodata Sonate: https://minimi.fi/